SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/gather.md

 ===

-Consider survey data on participant's age and income *stored* in a long table.
+Consider survey data on participant's age and income *stored* in a EAV structure.